About the Course

 4pm Tea and reflection

-Evening – you are welcome to continue your work independently in the pottery.
-There are a number of excellent pubs and restaurants within walking distance of the pottery.
+Evening – There are a number of excellent pubs and restaurants within walking distance of the pottery.

 What's included in the price?